The Life Sciences Law Review: Mexico

 Administrative and judicial remedies

 Administrative infringements may be determined independently of possible criminal offences arising from acts or omissions set forth by the corresponding legal provisions.
-The applicable legal remedy depends mainly on the type of fine or penalty applied to a legal entity or individual, as well as the reasons for such determination.
+The applicable legal remedy depends mainly on the type of fine or penalty applied to a legal entity or individual, as well as the reasons for that determination.
 In general, the penalties for failure to comply with obligations set out by the corresponding legal provisions can be fines, seizures, foreclosure of premises, destructions of goods, etc.

 i Administrative appeal

 Under the Health Law, acts by the health authorities may be challenged through an administrative appeal.
-This should be attached with the power of attorney of the legal representative; challenged resolution; facts, legal arguments and evidence.

 The administrative appeal may confirm, cancel, amend the resolution in specific terms, or order issuance of a new resolution.
 The resolution of the administrative appeal may be further challenged through the administrative litigious procedure before the Federal Administrative Justice Court.